Dreycey/DebruijnExtend/README.md

                           -ht DefaultData/prothashtable_10.p \
                           -c DefaultData/cluster_file.pickle
 ```
-**note**: Before using this methods, make sure to get the premade hash table and clusters using the gdown command ('Download Defualt files' section above)
+**note**: Before using this method, make sure to get the premade hash table and clusters using the gdown command ('Download Defualt files' section above)